forumone/GSAHackahon/README.md

 ## Description

-dCARE is a tool that enables physicians, pharmacists, nurses, patients and care providers to understand the types of contraindications from taking two or more mental health drugs at the same time.
-The dCARE tool is specifically design to help those who are taking or prescribing pharmaceuticals for mental health issues (antidepressants and psychostimulants/nootropics) to understand if there are potentially adverse side effects from specific combinations of medicines.
+The dCAREHx tool was created to enable physicians, pharmacists, nurses, patients, care providers, and general consumers to understand the adverse events related from taking a particular mental health drug, and the frequency on which cases were submitted.
+The dCAREHx tool is specifically designed to help those who are taking or prescribing pharmaceuticals for mental health issues to understand if there are potentially adverse side effects from a particular medication as well as the number of cases reported over a period of time.

-dCare includes the ability to show contradictors for several medications at the same time.
 It is based on official FDA data, and reduces the research time substantially.

-You can track our progress on our [trello board.](https://trello.com/b/nCt1b9Fg/18f-agile-bpa)
+You can track our progress on our [trello board.](https://trello.com/b/QIqBUToI/18f-agile-bpa-development)

 ## Approach - Development Pool